JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Securing WLAN.md

 		- It is ideal for home networks and small businesses with a small number of devices
 	- Limitations of PSK:
 		- Security risks arise if the password is weak or compromised.
 It does not offer individualized authentication for users
+- WPA2 Enterprise (802.1X Authentication):
+	- What?
+		- WPA2 Enterprise uses 802.1X authentication with a RADIUS server.
+Each user has their own unique credentials, making it much more secure than WPA2 Personal